Author Archives: Orla Shanaghy

 Not only that but there was standing room only by the time the event kicked off.
 I couldn’t ask for a more encouraging result.

-Thank you to everyone who attended and bought the book (and those who were left empty-handed after it sold out!), The Book Centre for having us, and Mark Roper for giving a lovely, thoughtful speech to launch the book.
+Thank you to everyone who attended and bought the book (and those who were left empty-handed after it sold out!), Maeve Cooke and The Book Centre staff for having us, and Mark Roper for giving a lovely, thoughtful speech to launch the book.